 Thai fish sauce adds a little burst of umami and some saltiness.
 Some vegan options are equal amounts of coconut aminos or a splash of soy sauce or liquid aminos.
 The latter two are much stronger in flavor so you will use only a couple of drops.

-Coconut milk – The full fat canned kind, not light, is what you need to make the sauce rich and creamy.
+Coconut milk – The full fat canned kind, not light, is what you need to make the sauce rich and creamy and full of coconut flavor.

 Lemongrass is a unique and wonderful flavor and can usually be found in your market in the herb section.
 It looks a bit like a woody version of green onions.
 If you can’t find it, substitute it with the zest of one lemon.